 Best Cleaning Tools for Bathrooms

 Bathroom tile, especially if it stretches from floor to ceiling, can be difficult to keep clean.
 No matter your preferred cleaning solution, you'll need a scrub brush long enough to reach from your bathroom's showerhead to the drain.
 We like the domed head of the Casabella Bristle Everywhere Bathtub Scrubber, ($16, Amazon).
 Use it with Dimopolous' recipe for grout-cleaning paste: Bon Ami Powder Cleanser ($2, Amazon) mixed with equal parts water and white vinegar.

-Best Products for Cleaning Light Fixtures
+Best Cleaning Tools for Light Fixtures

 Different light fixtures require specialized cleaning routines.
 See what experts use to keep lighting clean and bright.

-Hard-to-Reach Surfaces: A long handle and ball hinge give the Duop star status in the microfiber mop world.
+A long handle and ball hinge give the Duop star status in the microfiber mop world.
 Try it on the telltale baseboards, tall windows, and behind toilets.
 It's sustainable, too; toss the cloth in the washer when it's dirty and reuse the next time.

 Best New Vacuums